-Travel and Relocation

 -What is a reverse mortgage?

 It is a certain type of loan that lets you convert a portion of the equity in your home into cash.
 The equity that has built up over years of making mortgage payments can be paid back to you.
 Instead of making monthly payments to a lender, the lender makes payments to the borrower.
-HECM borrowers do not repay the loan until the borrower no longer uses the home as their primary residence or don’t meet the obligations of the mortgage.
-You can also purchase a primary residence with a reverse mortgage if you can use cash on hand to pay the difference between your HECM funds and the sales price.
+Borrowers repay the loan once the last surviving spouse on title dies or moves out permanently from the home.
+(HUD’S definition of permanently moving out means 12 months + 1 day.)
+You can also purchase a primary residence with a reverse mortgage.
+You can use money from bank accounts, retirement funds, pension plans, annuities or any other verifiable account.

 +What specifications do I need to meet in order to qualify?